Fenris Wolf (Marvel Comics)

 The Fenris Wolf is a fictional character appearing in American comic books published by Marvel Comics, based on the wolf Fenrir from Norse mythology.

-Fenris makes her live-action debut in the Marvel Cinematic Universe film, Thor: Ragnarok (2017).
-Alternate versions of Fenris appear in the animated series, What If... ?
+Fenris, depicted as female, made her live-action debut in the Marvel Cinematic Universe film Thor: Ragnarok (2017).
+Alternate versions of Fenris appear in the animated series What If... ?
 (2023).

 Publication history

 The Fenris Wolf first appeared in Marvel Comics in Journey into Mystery #114 (March 1965), and was adapted from Norse legends by Stan Lee and Jack Kirby.

 The character subsequently appeared in Thor #276-278 (October–December 1978) and Thor (vol. 2) #80-83 (August–October 2004) and 85 (December 2004).

 Fenris received an entry in the Official Handbook of the Marvel Universe Deluxe Edition #4.

 Fictional character biography

 The Fenris Wolf is a creature of Asgardian origin, said to be the product of a union between Loki and the giantess Angrboda.
-The myths surrounding Fenris evolved into the story of Little Red Riding Hood, with the goddess Iduna confronting Fenris and banishing him to Varinheim while bringing golden apples to Odin.
+The goddess Iduna once confronted Fenris while bringing golden apples to Odin.
+Fenris disguised himself as a human to fool Iduna, but she sensed that he was not a normal being.
+After Fenris returned to his regular form to attack, the hunter Haakun arrived and banished him to the shadowy land of Varinheim.
+This encounter evolved into the story of Little Red Riding Hood.

 Just like Norse mythology, Odin had the Dwarfs forge the chain Gleipnir, which they used to chain Fenris to a rock.
+Tyr lost his hand in the process of chaining Fenris.

 A giant offspring of Fenris, named Hoarfen, once battled the Hulk and his Pantheon allies.
+Fenris is also the ancestor of Hrimhari, the prince of Asgard's wolves.